tomit4/vue_presentation/README.md

 These unique keys keep a sort of record that holds onto the state of our data, ensuring that the Virtual DOM does not re-render or destroy data related to state that has not changed.
-Note that you may be tempted to use the `index` of an array as the key when this occurs. <em>Do NOT do this<em>, as Array ordered indexes can change when data is dynamically rendered (like when pulling in an API).
+Note that you may be tempted to use the `index` of an array as the key when this occurs. <em>Do NOT do this</em>, as Array ordered indexes can change when data is dynamically rendered (like when pulling in an API).
 Usually some other unique identifier is provided via any well designed API, like in this case, where we utilize the `user.id` as our key.